 If you feel that the matter remains unresolved, then you can contact the Royal College of Veterinary Surgeons by writing to:

 Professional Conduct Departments, Royal College of Veterinary Surgeons, Belgravia House, 62-64 Horseferry Road, London SW1P 2AF

 Animals with ongoing illnesses need to be reassessed at regular intervals by a veterinary surgeon to ensure that both the best results are achieved for the patient and compliance with the relevant veterinary medicines legislation is achieved.
 The interval between re-examination appointments will vary dependent on the condition, the stage of the disease, together with any specific requirements set out by manufacturers for monitoring certain medications.
-It is practice policy that these animals are clinically examined by a veterinary surgeon every 3 to 6 months, however for some conditions a shorter interval may be deemed more appropriate by the prescribing veterinary surgeon.
+It is practice policy that these animals are clinically examined by a veterinary surgeon every 3 months, however for some conditions a shorter interval may be deemed more appropriate by the prescribing veterinary surgeon.
 All repeat prescription including written prescriptions will be issued for a maximum of 1 month’s supply at each request unless agreed with a veterinary surgeon based on their knowledge and clinical judgment of the individual case.